-Course Title - Translation of Official,

-Administrative and Legal Documents

-Course Code - LTM 42553

-Course - enable students to define the meanings

-Objectives of terms learnt in the field of Islamic

-• Shariah and conventional law.

-- train the students on the analysis of

-texts from Islamic Shariah

-conventional law and express them in

-their own words

-- make the students gain wide

-experience in the translation of

-documents and official and

-administrative records

-- get to know the theoretical frames

-around the translation of documents

-and official and administrative records

-Contents Covered

-- Introducti on

-- Terms in S Shariah and Jurisprudence

-Islamic Ju risprudence - origin and development

-- Character istics of Islamic Shariah

-Comparat ive Jurisprudence and its trends in the present

-age, conve entional law and its characteristics.

-- Personal S Statute

-- its concept and the Personal Statute in Sri Lanka

-its content ts (Marriage, Divorce, polygamy, expenditure,

-clothing, a adoption, nursing, public property, inheritance

-and will

-- Criminolo egy in Islamic Shariah

-legal puni shments

-- retaliation and blood money - Tha'ziya (Chastisement) - Al Ijthihad (Independent Judgement) in the present age - Contemporary rulings on modern issues, contemporary rulings in the field of medicine, contemporary rulings in the field of economy)

-Practical translation training on

-- Documents and Official and Legal Administrative records

-- reports

-- projects

-- letters

-- rulings of the courts of law

-- Applications (for promotion, salary increase, grant of advance and the evaluation of courses)
+Course Translation of Official, Administrative and Legal Title Documents Course Code LTM 42553 Course Objectives enable students to define the meanings of terms learnt in the field of Islamic Shariah and conventional law. train the students on the analysis of texts from Islamic Shariah conventional law and express them in their own words make the students gain wide experience in the translation of documents and official and administrative records get to know the theoretical frames around the translation of documents and official and administrative records Contents Covered Introduction Terms in Shariah and Jurisprudence Islamic Jurisprudence - origin and development Characteristics of Islamic Shariah Comparative Jurisprudence and its trends in the present age, conventional law and its characteristics.
+Personal Statute its concept and the Personal Statute in Sri Lanka its contents (Marriage, Divorce, polygamy, expenditure, clothing, adoption, nursing, public property, inheritance and will Criminology in Islamic Shariah legal punishments retaliation and blood money Tha'ziva (Chastisement) Al Ijthihad (Independent Judgement) in the present age Contemporary rulings on modern issues, contemporary rulings in the field of medicine, contemporary rulings in the field of economy) Practical translation training on Documents and Official and Legal Administrative records reports projects letters rulings of the courts of law Applications (for promotion, salary increase, grant of advance and the evaluation of courses)